chkgk/otree_manager_docs/user.rst

 First Login
 ^^^^^^^^^^^
-Upon first login, you will be asked to set your public SSH deployment key.
+Upon first login, you will be asked to set your public Secure Shell (SSH) deployment key.
 Setting this key is necessary for deploying your experiments.
-It serves two aspects: The key allows oTree Manager to identify users when they are uploading an experiment.
+It serves two purposes: The key allows oTree Manager to identify users when they are uploading an experiment.
 Thus, oTree Manager can make sure that you can only upload experiments to oTree instances that belong to you.
 Furthermore, setting the SSH key removes the hassle of handling user names and passwords.

 The web interfaces contains instructions on how to find and uploading your public SSH key.
 It also tells you how to generate a key if it is not yet present on your system.